 Jazz Up Your Garden with Spring-Planted Bulbs

-Dahlias, gladiolus and other spring-planted bulbs add hot color and fragrance to any garden
+Dahlias, gladiolus and other spring-planted bulbs add hot color and fragrance

 Spring-planted bulbs are powerhouses of stored flower energy that start blooming just a few months after planting.
 There's no waiting for these plants to get established.
 Once they're in the ground, the bulbs sprout roots and get right down to the business of creating flowers.